-If you would like to become a professional Youth Worker, there are a few different routes you can take.
+If you’d like to become a professional Youth Worker, there are a few different routes you can take.

 Complete an undergraduate Degree

-It’s important to remember that whilst degree courses do cost, there is often help available in the form or grants, loans and bursaries, depending on your individual circumstances.
+It’s important to remember that while degree courses do cost, there’s often help available in the form of grants, loans, and bursaries, depending on your individual circumstances.
 It’s best to contact each course provider directly to find out what your options might be.
-Sadly, it’s worth pointing out that frustratingly, Government funded postgraduate loans currently have an age cut off of 60.
+Sadly, it’s worth pointing out that frustratingly, Government-funded postgraduate loans currently have an age cut off of 60.
 Something we simply cannot understand.